Sione Tu‘itahi

 She undertook a comprehensive analysis of health policy and migrants, refugees and asylum seekers in New Zealand for MIPEX.
 Dr Wong has been a part-time senior lecturer in Nursing, Associate of the Centre for Migrant and Refugee Research at AUT since 2014, and a research officer for the Centre for Health and Safety Research at AUT since 2020.
 She is the director and founder of Smokefree Nurses Aoteaora/New Zealand which was funded by the Ministry of Health from 2009 – 2016.

-Te Rukutia Tongaawhikau (Secretary)
+Te Rukutia Tongaawhikau (Treasurer)

 Ko Taranaki te Maunga,